sandarutharuneth/watermark-ngine/README.md

 # WATERMARK NGINE
-> Add a watermark easily to your images
+> Add a watermark to bulk of images automatically and easily.
+Fully customizable and and easy to understand.

 ----